fasttime/Polytype/readme.md

 [multiple inheritance](https://en.wikipedia.org/wiki/Multiple_inheritance) to JavaScript and TypeScript with a simple syntax.
-“Dynamic” means that changes to base classes at runtime are reflected immediately in all derived classes just like programmers would expect when working with single prototype inheritance.
+“Dynamic” means that changes to base classes at runtime are reflected immediately in all derived classes just as programmers would expect when working with single prototype inheritance.

 As of today, Polytype runs in **current versions of all major browsers** and in **Node.js**<sup>([*](#compatibility))</sup>.